Abdalla-Ali3/Abdalla-Ali3/README.md

 - 🌱 C++, Python.
 - 💞️ workout.
 - 📫 workaholic.
-- ⚡ communication is keu to success
+- ⚡ communication is key to success

 <!---